yaronyg/SleeveForARM/README.md

 * `sleeve deploy` - Tells sleeve to deploy the resources in the project.
 The current choices are dev or prod.
    * Dev is intended to support developing on the local machine.
 But certain kinds of resources are best deployed in Azure even when developing locally.
 For example, if you are building a web app that uses Azure mySQL it's better to develop against an instance of Azure mySQL deployed in Azure than try to set up a local mySQL and hope its configuration and behavior matches Azure.
 So `sleeve deploy -t dev` creates resources like Azure mySQL that should be put into SQL and also sets up the local environment so that it will connect to the Azure mySQL instance using the bridging libraries (see below).
    * Prod is intended for a straight forward production deployment where we just create the resources in Azure.
+* `sleeve manage` - Lists all the deployed environments for the current project (e.g. dev and prod) and their application insights URLs.

 # Sleeve Bridge Libraries
 When we create a compute based resource we put in sample code.
 Inside of the sample code will be a connection to a bridge library.
 For example, in node we call this library ServiceEnvironment and it supports a call `getMySqlConnectionObject` that lets you specify the name of a mySQL resource in the project and it will return a mysql2 connection object to get to that resource.
 We will be extending these libraries in the future to support other functionality such as connecting logs to Azure Log Analytics and supporting other resource types like connecting to other web apps or storage services like Cosmos DB or caches like Azure Redis.